Bayview Village: History

 Bayview Village Shopping Centre was opened in the neighbourhood in 1963.

 The Bayview Village neighbourhood was planned in 1954 by a group of developers led by Farlinger Development Ltd. Bayview Village was hailed as "contemporary living in the countryside, at the doorstep of the urban concentration of Metropolitan Toronto."
 The design and layout of Bayview Village is very much influenced by the East Don Valley Parklands.
-Dr E. G. Faludi, the town planner who designed Bayview Village, recognized the importance of the East Don Valley Parklands when he said: "We will fit the community into the landscape and not the landscape into the community."
+Eugenio G. Faludi, the town planner who designed Bayview Village, recognized the importance of the East Don Valley Parklands when he said: "We will fit the community into the landscape and not the landscape into the community."
 Faludi's trademark curvilinear street pattern follows the natural contours of the land.
 Nearly a quarter of the space in Bayview Village is green.
 Bayview Village's winding streets and culs-de-sac are planted with mature birch, cedar, willow, spruce, pine and maple trees.
 Some of the Bayview Village houses are situated on ravine lots that feature views of the East Don River Valley Parklands.
 Several of the street names in Bayview Village, such as Citation Drive, Palomino Cres., Ravenscroft Circle recall that the area was a racehorse training stable and grounds before being developed.
 In the Bayview Village area, there are United, Greek Orthodox, Catholic, and Anglican churches, the latter is located just outside the area's southwest boundary.

 The Bayview Village Association was established in 1956.
 It is a volunteer group of residents who work to monitor city and provincial initiatives on a wide range of topics including traffic, local development, parks, and safety.
 In addition, they produce a regular newsletter distributed to all homes covering a wide range of topical issues.
 The Bayview Village Association also hosts a number of events throughout the year including clean-up days, all-candidates meetings, community fairs, speakers series, annual perennial swaps, etc. Over 50% of Bayview Village residents are members of the Association.

 The Bayview Village Shopping Centre opened in 1963.
 It is located at the northeast corner of Sheppard Avenue and Bayview Avenue.